henry2004y/Vlasiator.jl/paper/paper.md

 Due to the multi-dimensional approach at ion scales, Vlasiator's computational challenges are immense.
-The storage required to resolve the phase space distributions can easily go beyond tegabytes with each reduced snapshot goes beyond 10 GB, which requires efficient numerical tools for processing the data.
+The storage required to resolve the phase space distributions can easily go beyond tegabytes with each reduced snapshot goes beyond 10 GB, which needs efficient numerical tools for processing the data.

 # Statement of need